bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

    3. `.headings.h1[]` — an array with the content of all the `<h1>` tags, in order
    4. `.headings.h2[]` — an array with the content of all the `<h2>` tags, in order
    5. `.metadata` — a dictionary indexed by the standard SEO header names, e.g. `.metadata.author` for the text from the `content` attribute from the `<meta name="author">` tag
-2. `LinkData` — to represent extracted information which can be used in rendering the link, primarily:
+2. `LinkData` — to represent the extracted information that can be used in rendering the link, primarily:
    1. `.url` — the URL to link to
    2. `.text` — the link text
    3. `.description` — optional additional description text
 3. `LinkTemplate` — a template for converting `LinkData` objects into rendered links
    1. `.templateString` — a moustache template for rendering the link
-   2. `.filters` — an optional list of filters to apply to each field, where the filters are simply functions that expect to be password one string, and will return a new string
+   2. `.filters` — an optional list of filters to apply to each field, where the filters are simply functions that expect to be passwd one string, and will return a new string

 These three classes have grown a little over time, but they remain mostly un-changed in today's code.